Harmonium (Harmonium album)

-Harmonium is the eponymous debut album by Québécois folk rock band Harmonium.
+Harmonium is the debut album by Québécois folk rock band Harmonium.
 It was originally released on February 20, 1974, by Celebration Records, a subsidiary of Quality Records in Québec.
 The release received numerous reissues over the years via such labels as Atlantic Records, Polydor Records, Gamma Records, and Quality Records proper, across the rest of Canada and in France.

 In celebration of its 45th anniversary in 2019, the album was remastered and reissued as a deluxe edition under the title Harmonium XLV via Universal Music Canada.
 The reissue contains newly re-recorded material.

-It remains the band's most folk-driven album, and features the song that made them famous "Pour un instant".
-It features nowhere near as exotic instrumentation as on their later albums, mostly sticking to simple guitar and bass arrangements, with occurrences of drums on a few songs.
+It remains the band's most folk-driven album, and features the song that made them famous, "Pour un instant".
+Its instrumentation is nowhere near as exotic as that of their later albums, mostly sticking to simple guitar and bass arrangements with occurrences of drums on a few songs.